sahomelabs/jstotalrecall/README.md

 Write a loop that will print out all the numbers from 0 to 10, inclusive Write a loop that will print out all the numbers from 10 up to and including 400 Write a loop that will print out every third number starting with 12 and going no higher than 4000

+B. Get even
+Print out the numbers that are within the range of 1 - 100 Adjust your code to add a message next to even numbers only that says: "<-- is an even number"